caldi99/Computer-Vision-Project/README.md

 		- Optional : python_scripts/config/ (folder and its content) (if not already done)
 	- Run the last cell of the notebook, and finally download the file "model/model.pb"

-Notice that, you can skip this process and download immediatly the "model.pb" file from : TODO LINK
+Notice that, you can skip this process and download immediatly the "model.pb" file from : https://drive.google.com/file/d/12nhBovdFL4O7X1d0FZbZOiSmgfYZnWmj/view?usp=sharing